No-KYC exchanges: Top of the market in 2022

 Hot takes asides, in all honestly for many traders long-form KYC questionnaires are just a superfluous evil they don’t want to spend time on.

-For yet others, uploading your documents into a cryptocurrency exchange looks like a surefire way to get them abused and sold on darknet.
-This third group has been around the block quite a bit, I can tell you.
+For yet others, uploading your documents into a cryptocurrency exchange looks like a surefire way to get them abused and sold on the dark web.
+(This last group has been around the block, I can tell you.)

-Buying crypto non-KYC is by far not without risks either, though.
+Buying crypto non-KYC is by far not without risks, though.

 Below are the three most important things to look for in a platform that claims to let you buy or trade crypto without KYC.

 1. Non-KYC Crypto Exchange Should Be Non-Custodial

 This is not 2011.
 Good part of the world knows what crypto is and that crypto exchanges exist - including the law enforcement.
 KYC requirements exist to prevent people from cashing out their criminal profits.

 That makes sense.
 What makes arguably less sense is the other reason for KYC, which is to prevent people trading derivatives when an arbitrary financial authority decided that plebs shouldn’t do that.
 Anyway.